caiomts/timerdo/README.md

 ![](images/view.png)

-This is the structure of the view, but Timerdo will show you only heads that you have at least a task.
+This is the structure of the view, but Timerdo will only show you heads that you have at least one task.

-Let's see the help
+Let's see the help.

 ![](images/view_help.png)

-You can set until when it shows up the tasks with due dates.
+You can set the date until when it shows the tasks with due dates.
 The default is one week ahead.

 ## Stop

-But let's stop our task!
+Now, how do we stop the timer?

 ![](images/stop_1.png)

-Timerdo keep track of task status!
-So, whenever you start a task, if the status is `to do`, Timerdo automatically changes it to `doing` and whenever you stop the timer it ask you if you have finished the task.
+Timerdo keeps track of task status!
+So, whenever you start a task, if the status is `to do`, Timerdo automatically changes it to `doing` and whenever you stop the timer it asks you if you have finished the task.
 Cool, right?

 *Timerdo don't let you work on a done task as well ;)*